-Ukrainian President Volodymyr Zelensky affirmed on the evening of January 4 that Russian and DPRK forces suffered heavy losses in fighting in Russia's Kursk province.
+Ukrainian President Volodymyr Zelensky affirmed on the evening of January 4 that Russian and North Korean forces suffered heavy losses in fighting in Russia's Kursk province.

 In a video address on the evening of January 4, President Zelensky cited a report from Ukrainian Army Commander-in-Chief Oleksandr Syrskyi saying that battles had taken place near the village of Makhnovka, near the Ukrainian border.

-"In yesterday's and today's battles near the village of Makhnovka in the Kursk region, the Russian army lost up to a battalion of North Korean infantrymen and Russian paratroopers," Zelensky said.
+"In yesterday's and today's battles near the village of Makhnovka in Kursk province, the Russian army lost up to a battalion of North Korean infantrymen and Russian paratroopers," Mr. Zelensky said.

-Ukrainian President Volodymyr Zelensky speaks while attending the European Union summit in Brussels, Belgium, December 19, 2024.
+Ukrainian President Volodymyr Zelensky speaks while attending the European Union summit in Brussels (Belgium) on December 19, 2024

-President Zelensky did not provide details on the losses.
+President Zelensky did not provide details of the losses.
 A battalion can vary in size but typically has hundreds of soldiers.

-Last week, Mr. Zelensky cited heavy losses suffered by North Korean soldiers at Kursk, saying their forces were not protected by Russian forces while fighting alongside each other.
+Last week, Mr. Zelensky cited heavy losses suffered by North Korean soldiers at Kursk, saying their forces were not protected by Russian forces while fighting alongside them.
 He asserted that North Korean soldiers took extreme measures to avoid being taken prisoner.

-There is currently no information about the reaction of Russia or North Korea to President Zelensky's above statement.
+There is currently no information about the reaction of Russia or North Korea to the above statement by President Zelensky.

-Reuters cited Ukrainian and Western assessments that about 11,000 North Korean soldiers were deployed in Kursk province, where the Ukrainian army controlled some territory after conducting a massive border incursion in August 2024.
+Reuters cited Ukrainian and Western assessments as saying that about 11,000 North Korean soldiers were deployed in Kursk province, where the Ukrainian army controlled some territories after conducting a massive border incursion in August 2024.

-Mr Zelensky also said that Russian forces "continue to mobilize a large number of their personnel in attacks".
+Mr Zelensky also said that Russian forces "continue to mobilize large numbers of their personnel in attacks".

-A Ukrainian military spokesman earlier said Pokrovsk remained the “hottest” frontline area, with Russian forces launching new attacks near Pokrovsk in an attempt to overtake the city from the south and cut off supply routes to Ukrainian troops, according to Reuters.
+A Ukrainian military spokesman said earlier that Pokrovsk remained the “hottest” frontline area, with Russian forces launching new attacks near Pokrovsk in an attempt to overtake the city from the south and cut off supply routes to Ukrainian troops, according to Reuters.

 Source: https://thanhnien.vn/tong-thong-ukraine-luc-luong-nga-trieu-tien-ton-that-nang-trong-tran-chien-o-kursk-185250105074350251.htm